drickchote/100-days-of-code/log.md

 **Today's Progress**: I rushed to finalize the algorithm for my final paper, which uses the Twitter api.
 Because the free twitter api will be closed today 🙂

 **Thoughts:** I was lucky to have started this code before, because my classes haven't even started yet lol

+##### Day 12: February 09, 2023

+**Today's Progress**: Today I continued with learning threejs by learning how to interact with the mouse on screen elements.